ethereum/ERCs/ERCS/erc-xxxx.md

 ## Abstract

-The [RIP-7560](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7560.md) defines the new transaction type and the modifications to the EVM needed for the Native Account Abstraction support.
+[RIP-7560](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7560.md) defines the new transaction type and the modifications to the EVM needed for the Native Account Abstraction support.

 However, there are a number of modifications to the Ethereum JSON-RPC API that is needed as well.